PiPevafo/QTG-QAOA_for_QKP/README.md

 # QTG-QAOA for QKP

 This repository implements a quantum algorithm for solving the **Quadratic Knapsack Problem (QKP)** using the **Quantum Approximate Optimization Algorithm (QAOA)**.
 The approach introduces a novel **Quantum Tree Generator (QTG)** as the initial state to guide the optimization process more effectively.
+You can find the complete work at [this link](http://dx.doi.org/10.13140/RG.2.2.21270.61764).

 ---